-What is the relationship among the learner analysis, the cognitive level of objectives and instructional methods?
+What is the relationship among the learner analysis, the cognitive level of objectives, and instructional methods?

 Analysis Guide

 How do the learning objectives inform the instructional sequence?

 Learning objectives are hierarchical: TLOs set out broad learning outcomes that directly reflect the desired performance competencies that were delineated during the task analysis.
 They have a broad reach in that they most often need many ELOs to support their targeted competency.
 TLOs represent the highest learning level that a learner is expected to achieve upon completion of a lesson, a module, a unit, or an entire learning asset.
 ELOs are subordinate to the TLOs and must support not only the TLO but also any ELOs that are hierarchically superordinate.
 How these ELOs logically advance learners to acquisition of the TLO suggests a sequence of objectives.
 Let’s take a very simple task as an example.